eavonius/powerdelivery/environments.markdown

     <div class="console">
 {% highlight powershell %}
 PS> .\GrantDeliveryTo.ps1 "MYDOMAIN\someuser"
-"MYDOMAIN\someuser" has been permitted to run PowerShell remotely on this computer.
+"MYDOMAIN\someuser" has been permitted to deploy to this computer with powerdelivery.
 {% endhighlight %}
     </div>
   </div>